mprat21/ssms-old/docs/ssmsgui/svm.md

 #### Unassign user certificate

-You unassign a certificate from a user by selecting the certificate and by clicking the button ”Unassign certificate”.
+You unassign a certificate from a user by selecting the certificate and by clicking the button **"Unassign certificate”**.
 The user and the certificate continue to exist.

 #### Assign certificate to user

 You also can assign a certificate to a user with no assigned certificate yet by clicking the symbol .
 A window pops up where you can enter a user name, search for it and confirm it by clicking the name in the name list that appears.
-Confirm your choice by clicking “Assign”.
+Confirm your choice by clicking **“Assign”**.

 ![svmassigncert](./module-files/files-svm/svm_assigncert.png)